 Wondering how this particular stitch got its name?
 We have just the post for you...

-Stockinette is the most used knitting stitch of all, creating the smoothest fabric and the best surface for colorwork.
+Stocking stitch or stockinette is the most used knitting stitch of all, creating the smoothest fabric and the best surface for colourwork.
 It is created by working one row of knit/garter stitch followed by one row of purl, repeated.
 If you are knitting on circular needles, it is automatically created by knitting garter stitch in the round.

-Moss stitch creates a beautifully textured motif, and is worked by switching knit and purl sequences every two rows.
-In the UK this is known as double moss stitch.
+The double moss stitch creates a beautifully textured motif, and is worked by switching knit and purl sequences every two rows.
+In the US this is called just moss stitch, so don’t forget to double check your pattern before casting on!

 Take a look here, to see how to knit double moss stitch with Anna Nikipirowicz.